bipsydev/gaiasim/README.md

 # gaiasim
- Life simulation game using raylib for desktop/mobile/web
+> A fantasy-realism life simulation game using [raylib](https://github.com/raysan5/raylib) for desktop, mobile, and web.